rangsimanketkaew/rangsimanketkaew.github.io/index.md

         I am a Ph.D. student in <a href="http://luber-group.com/">theoretical and computational chemistry group</a> at Department of Chemistry, University of Zurich, Switzerland.
-        My current research relies on atomistic simulation with <i>ab initio</i> molecular dynamics (based on density functional theory) and enhanced sampling techniques (metadynamics) of condensed phased system (soft matter and solid/liquid interface).
+        My current research relies on atomistic simulation with <i>ab initio</i> molecular dynamics (based on density functional theory) and enhanced sampling techniques (metadynamics and blue moon) of condensed phased systems (soft matter and solid/liquid interface).
         I am now interested in applying machine learning and graph theory to develop highly efficient collective variables for finding configurational space of chemical reaction/transformation and calculating free energy surface.
-        I am also working on quantum chemistry with emphasis on (diabatic) intramolecular electron transfer in transition metal complexes for catalyst design.
+        I am also working on quantum chemistry with an emphasis on (diabatic) intramolecular electron transfer in transition metal complexes for catalyst design.
 My interest also extends to the development (and improvement) of open-source software.
         I am currently a member of <a href="https://www.lightchec.uzh.ch/">LightChEC</a> and <a href="https://www.nccr-catalysis.ch/">NCCR Catalysis</a> advised by <a href="http://luber-group.com/cv">Prof. Sandra Luber</a>.